Scaramucci surprised at lack of banking response to Coinbase listing By Cointelegraph - Up News Info

 After much anticipation, Coinbase listed on the Nasdaq on Wednesday via a direct listing.
 Skybridge founder Anthony Scaramucci thinks the event should have been met with more attention from banks.

-“What I’m surprised about frankly is there isn’t a wake-up call at the banks, the commercial banks, like there was for the Netscape IPO in 1995 at microsoft,” Scaramucci told CNBC on Friday after noting Coinbase’s connection with , in line with the asset’s growth and technical framework.
+“What I’m surprised about, frankly, is there isn’t a wake-up call at the banks, the commercial banks, like there was for the Netscape IPO in 1995 at Microsoft (NASDAQ:),” Scaramucci told CNBC on Friday after noting Coinbase’s connection with (BTC), in line with the asset’s growth and technical framework.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.